 - Amidst global collapse, China is the only other country that has shown remarkably high FDI growth.

-- United Nations Conference on Trade and Development (UNCTAD) on Sunday further pointed out, global FDI collapsed in 2020 by 42%.
+- United Nations Conference on Trade and Development (UNCTAD) on Sunday further pointed out, that global FDI collapsed in 2020 by 42%.

 For more info, visit DPIIT website.

 Download FDI Policy, 2020

 - Ease of doing business